Skip to Content

 St Paul’s Cathedral

-Head west from Leadenhall on Cornhill and Cheapside to St Paul’s Cathedral (0.7 miles).
-One of London’s most iconic buildings, it was designed by Sir Christopher Wren in the 17th century after the previous cathedral was destroyed in the Great Fire of London.
-On screen it has featured in classic films like Lawrence of Arabia and Great Expectations.
-But one of the best known scenes is from Mary Poppins, where an old woman ‘Feeds the Birds’ from the cathedral’s steps (something you wouldn’t be allowed to do now – London’s pigeons are vicious!).
+St Paul’s Cathedral is one of London’s most iconic buildings, designed by Sir Christopher Wren in the 17th century after the previous cathedral was destroyed in the Great Fire of London.
+It has featured in film classics like Lawrence of Arabia (1962) and Great Expectations (1946), which had to carefully avoid showing WWII bomb damage.

 Feed the Birds from Mary Poppins

-Feed the Birds – photo credit Walt Disney Pictures
+Feed the Birds (source: Walt Disney Pictures)

 Postman’s Park